 Single-Leg Deadlift

 Start standing and shift weight onto left leg.
 Hold a kettlebell or dumbbell in left hand.
 Hinge at the hips, setting butt back, to lower the weight down as right leg extends and lifts behind you.
-Then drive through left foot to stand back up.
-How to Strengthen Your IT Band.
+Then drive through left foot to stand back up. and correct body alignment.
 Repeat on right leg.

 Nordic Hamstring Curl

 Kneel on the floor with feet secured under a heavy object like a couch.
 Exhale and with core engaged, lower torso toward the floor.
 Keep the movement slow and controlled for as long as you can.
 When you start to accelerate forward, place hands in front of you to catch yourself.
-Press through the hands to push yourself back up to kneeling.
-How to Strengthen Your IT Band.
+Press through the hands to push yourself back up to kneeling. and correct body alignment.